 If a pre-insertion root receives a request for an object pointer that has already been moved to the new node, it should forward the request to the new node.
-However, we want to do this in such a way that the surrogate does not need to keep the state to show which nodes are inserting.
-So we require all nodes to "check the routing" of an object request or publish before rejecting it: the nodes test whether the object made a surrogate method OBJECTNOTFOUND (objectID)
+But we want to do this in such a way that the surrogate does not need to keep state to show which nodes are inserting.
+So we require all nodes to "check the routing" of an object request or publish before rejecting it: the nodes test whether the object made a surrogate step that it did not need to make.
+If it finds out it did make a surrogate step instead of going to the new node, the old root node redirects the message to the new node.